 The complete contrast between the physical and the spiritual is captured by the inversion.

-I found this article some time ago but there was no reference to other literature on reverse quotes and I took the impression that she thought it was unique to Colossians.
+5. I found this article some time ago but there was no reference to other literature on reverse quotes and I took the impression that she thought it was unique to Colossians.
 However, a “google” search of of Seidel’s Law today makes clear reverse quotation has been well recognised by Hebrew scholars for many years.
 Kalimi in his book “The Reshaping of Ancient Israelite History in Chronicles” (2005, Eisenbrauns) gives numerous examples just from 1 and 2 Chronicles.
-He states that Seidel found 110 examples of chiasmus between parallel texts between Isaiah and Psalms and between Isaiah and Provers and between Micah and the Pentateuch.
-Unfortunately I am unable to locate the original writings of Seidel.
+He states that Seidel found 110 examples of chiasmus between parallel texts between Isaiah and Psalms and between Isaiah and Proverbs and between Micah and the Pentateuch.
+Unfortunately I do not have access to the original writings of Seidel.